airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     vary based on kernel version.

 [^3]: The stack can access it as it grows downward, and you can access
-    the stack regions through ESP-INDEXED.
+    the stack regions through _%esp_.
 However, your program\'s data section doesn\'t grow that way.
 The way to grow that will be explained shortly.